OctopusDeploy/docs/docs/infrastructure/deployment-targets/dynamic-infrastructure/index.md

 To learn more about the things you can do with the API, take a look at our [API examples](/docs/octopus-rest-api/examples/index.md) section.

-## Available commands and syntax
+## Using PowerShell functions

 Each of the resource commands is available as a PowerShell function anywhere that a step allows you to run a PowerShell script.

-:::warning
+:::hint
 Only a subset of account types and deployment targets support being created dynamically using the commands listed below.
 :::